tomasherceg/dotvvm-docs/Controls/builtin/FileUpload/control.md

 }
 ```

-A file is not `Allowed` when it's type does not match the `AllowedFileTypes` definition or when it's size exceeds the `MaxFileSize`.
+A file is not allowed when it's type does not match the `AllowedFileTypes` definition or when it's size exceeds the `MaxFileSize`.
 See also
-the `FileTypeAllowed` and `MaxSizeExceeded` properties.
+the `IsFileTypeAllowed` and `IsMaxSizeExceeded` properties.
 You can use them to find out why the file is not allowed.